semmons98/semmons98.github.io/Secret.md

 Dark Moor, NanowaR of Steel, The HU, The Longest Johns, StringStorm, Leslie Fish, Vic Tyler, VoicePlay, Sabaton, Queen, Five Iron Frenzy, and too many other too lists here...

 ## Tabletop Wargames:
-Battletech, Trench Crusade (Abyssinia, Iron Wall, and Knights of Avarice), Bolt Action (Finland, Soviet Union, US Marines), and more.
+Battletech, Trench Crusade (Abyssinia, Iron Wall, and Knights of Avarice), Bolt Action (Finland, Soviet Union, US Marines).
 ### Warhammer:
 40K: Space Marines/Blood Angels (Lamenters), Imperial Guard (Vostroyans), Imperial Knights (Homebrew house), Death Guard (I may turn this into a Heresy Army in the future - lot of my favorite units went to Legends at the beginning of 10th edition...).
 30K: White Scars.
 AOS: Cities of Sigmar (Formerly, GW got rid of the part I liked the most - the humans, elves, and dwarves working together).

 ## TTRPGs:
-Played: DnD 5E, Call of Cthulhu, Starfinder, Patherfinder, Cyberpunk Red, Knave, Mothership, All Flesh Must be Eaten, Vampire the Masquerade
+Played: DnD 5E, Call of Cthulhu, Starfinder, Patherfinder, Cyberpunk Red, Knave, Mothership, All Flesh Must be Eaten, Vampire the Masquerade.
-GMed: DnD 5E, Dark Heresy, a homebrew game based on the Gaslands skirmish game and using Call of Cthulhu rules for non-vehicular stuff
+GMed: DnD 5E, Dark Heresy, a homebrew game based on the Gaslands skirmish game and using Call of Cthulhu rules for non-vehicular stuff.

 My Pokéman card collection looks like <a href="https://docs.google.com/spreadsheets/d/1WPsSfE-zkyfsgZjD_Pv3mDOizteAEl79Ec6nH0cjnA0/edit?usp=sharing" target="_blank">this</a>.